-9. Names of candidates who are classified into the third group (8.3) under the provisions of rule 8 above are then given to the members of the examination committee, together with the entire records of these candidates, and the committee votes on individual candidates in the group (8.3) above to determine whether they can be considered as having passed the preliminary examination.
+9. Names of candidates who are classified into the third group, (8.3) under the provisions of rule 8 above, are then given to the members of the examination committee, together with the entire records of these candidates, and voted on to determine whether they can be considered as having passed the preliminary examination.

-10. In addition to candidates from the Graduate Group in Economics, the examination committee administers examinations in the six subjects listed above for candidates from other Graduate Groups of the University at the request of the Graduate Chairs responsible for such candidates.
-In these cases, the examination committee will merely report grades for each subject through the Chair of the Graduate Group in Economics to the Graduate Group to which the candidate belongs, without determination on whether the candidate has passed the preliminary examination as a whole.
-In these cases candidates remain anonymous regardless of the outcome of examinations.
+10. In addition to candidates from the Graduate Group in Economics, the examination committee administers examinations in the six subjects listed above, for candidates from other Graduate Groups of the University, at the request of the Graduate Chairs responsible for such candidates.
+In these cases, the examination committee will merely report grades for each subject, through the Chair of the Graduate Group in Economics to the Graduate Group to which the candidate belongs, without determination on whether the candidate has passed the preliminary examination as a whole.
+Candidates remain anonymous regardless of the outcome of examinations.

 The funding decisions are made on the following basis:

 1. There is a group of students who, in their admission letter, received a guarantee of funding for their first four years, contingent upon satisfactory progress.
 Students entering their second, third, or fourth year in this category and who are proceeding satisfactorily in the program are the highest priority for funding.

 2. After these commitments have been met, the next highest priority is given to funding second year students who pass all their prelims in May.
 Second year students who fail some prelims in May may also (at the discretion of the Graduate Examinations Committee) receive a guarantee of funding (contingent on passing in September).
 The remainders of the second years are considered in the next group.

 3. The remaining positions are allocated on the basis of: